kapadia/KCHackFest/README.md

     cat `grep 'script src' index.html | grep -v libs | cut -d'"' -f2 | xargs` >solar_system.js

 It's been modified pretty heavily since, so dropping that file in will no longer be enough.

+The rights to the Curiosity model are somewhat tricky, so the model is not included in this repository.
+The rover demo will fail semi-gracefully, and that's expected.
+Once you get the rover model (from the appropriate NASA/JPL sources), save it to `frontend/app/assets/models/rover_c4d_001.dae`.